-Implementation of profit distribution during the reporting period
+Implementation of profit distribution plan

-The Company distributed a cash dividend of RMB1.20 per share (tax included) in accordance with the "Resolution on Profit Distribution Plan for the Year of 2019" approved at the 2019 Annual General Meeting.
-The implementation of this distribution plan has been completed in June 2020.
+The Company distributed a cash dividend of RMB1.20 per share (tax included) in accordance with the "Resolution on Profit Distribution Plan for the Year 2019" approved at the 2019 annual general meeting.
+The implementation of this distribution plan was completed in June.